 At the beginning of 2013, the City of Corvallis took a big step to decrease unnecessary waste by reducing the use of single-use checkout bags in our community.
 The Corvallis City Council approved the “Single-Use Plastic Carryout Bags” Ordinance on July 2, 2012 to encourage the use of reusable bags and on January 1, 2013, the ordinance went into effect.

 This new ordinance applies to all retail establishments, except restaurants, within Corvallis city limits.
-Enforcement began January 1, 2013 for larger businesses (over 50 full-time equivalent employees (FTEs)) and will begin July 1, 2013 for smaller businesses (50 or less FTEs).
+Enforcement began January 1, 2013 for larger businesses (over 50 full-time equivalent employees (FTEs)) and July 1, 2013 for smaller businesses (50 or less FTEs).

 Key elements of the ordinance:

 - Single-use plastic carry out bags are prohibited at checkout or point of sale.
 This includes all plastic bags less than 2.25 mils thick.